 Not taking differences in opinion personally.
 If your student takes a different stance than you do, it's not because she hates you or disrespects you.
-It's likely because she has had experiences that have led her to form a different opinion.
-It's really not about you.

 Sharing your pride.
 The fact that your student is an independent, critical thinker, no matter his opinion, can be a source of great pride.
 Don't forget to praise your student for his abilities and his curiosity.
 Having an intentional discussion about agreeing to disagree is an important step in developing an adult relationship with your student.
 Let the conversations begin!